turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 ### 5. Independent Practice

-As you can see the feature tests is exactly the same as if you did not have JavaScript in place.
-So, now write tests and implement the features in JavaScript for the following features:
+As you can see the feature test above is exactly the same as if you did not have JavaScript in place.
+So, now write tests and implement the following features in JavaScript:

 * Write a test and implement the functionality to click a button and hide (not delete) a particular article from the articles index page.
 * Write a test and implement the feature in JavaScript to delete an article from the articles index page.